alexdevero/magnet-link-generator/README.md

 # Torrent Magnet Link Generator

-Tool that helps you generate magnet links for torrents from hashes.
+A simple app that helps you generate magnet links from hashes.

 ### Table of contents